 Authorized – authority given by ACPE for specific persons to serve as primary Certified Educator for a unit of CPE in a center accredited by the ACPE, i.e., ACPE Certified Educator or Associate Certified Educator.

 - A National Association of Catholic Chaplains Supervisor is authorized to supervise as primary educator for a unit of CPE (see Standard 303.1) accredited by ACPE, but it must be in a dually accredited center or system with an ACPE Certified Educator.
 The ACPE Certified Educator has responsibility for ensuring that the NACC supervisor is abiding by ACPE accreditation standards and code of ethics.
-If there is no ACPE Certified Educator, a consultant ACPE Certified Educator shall be employed until a new ACPE Certified Educatoris hired.
-An NACC supervisor may report student units to ACPE under these conditions only.
+If there is no ACPE Certified Educator, a consultant ACPE Certified Educator shall be employed until a new ACPE Certified Educator is hired.
+A NACC supervisor may report student units to ACPE under these conditions only.

 - An International Guest Supervisor is authorized to supervise students in ACPE accredited centers in the U.S. for a defined period of time.
 The ACPE Certified Educator at that center has responsibility for ensuring that the International Guest Supervisor is abiding by ACPE accreditation standards and code of ethics and must co-sign all evaluations and submit the student unit reports.

 - A Certified Educator Candidate may only educate under the supervision of an ACPE Certified Educator and may sign students’ evaluations in conjunction with the Certified Educator, but may not submit the ACPE student unit report form.
 Enrollment in an ACPE accredited Certified Educator CPE program is required whenever supervising CPE students.